wlonk/arcadia/2015-02-post-playtest-2-outline.md

 Your characters will pursue their various desires, navigating the Scylla of society's expectations and the Charybdis of their own improper desires.

+(Elinor and Marianne, Apollonian and Dionysian, Enlightenment and Romanticism, Head and Heart.)

 They will also likely draw the attention of a Fairy, a powerful creature of magic, fickle and dangerous.